Epiphanny Prince

-Epiphanny Prince (born January 11, 1988) is a Russian-American professional basketball player for the New York Liberty of the Women's National Basketball Association (WNBA) and for Galatasaray of Turkey as well as the Russia women's national basketball team.
+Epiphanny Prince (born January 11, 1988) is a Russian-American former professional basketball player.

 She is best known for scoring 113 points for Murry Bergtraum in a high-school game in 2006, breaking a girls' national prep record previously held by Hall of Famer Cheryl Miller.
-She participated in the 2006 Women's Basketball Coaches Association (WBCA) and McDonald's High School All-America Games.
+She participated in the 2006 Women's Basketball Coaches Association (WBCA) and McD's High School All-America Games.

 Career

 Overseas

-In June, 2009, Prince announced plans to leave Rutgers after only three years to play professional basketball in Europe for a year.
+In June 2009, Prince announced plans to leave Rutgers after only three years to play professional basketball in Europe for a year.
 According to The New York Times, Prince was only 10 units from earning a degree in criminal justice and African-American studies and planned to complete her degree during the summer of 2009.
 Her announcement was not binding until she signed with an agent; in August, Prince signed with Wasserman Media Group.
-Prince initially joined Russian team Spartak Moscow, then Turkish team Botaş Spor, before the 2010 WNBA Draft.
+Prince initially joined Russian team Spartak Moscow, then Turkish team Botaş Spor, before the 2010 WNBA draft.

 In 2015, Prince moved to Dynamo Kursk in the European League.
 Their team won the 2017 Euroleague.

-On 31 December 2022, she signed with Galatasaray of the Turkish Women's Basketball Super League (TKBL).
+On December 31, 2022, she signed with Galatasaray of the Turkish Women's Basketball Super League (TKBL).

+As of July 2023, her contract had expired.
+Galatasaray club said "see you on the other side" to the player on July 6, 2023 by publishing a sarcastic bite-away message.

 WNBA career

 On February 16, 2015, the Chicago Sky traded Prince to the New York Liberty for Cappie Pondexter.

 In 2019, Prince was signed as a late season addition to the Las Vegas Aces.

-In the WNBA, she averaged 27.5 minutes per game, 37.3% three-point field goals, and 13.9 PPG through 2016.
+Over her WNBA career, she averaged 22.7 minutes per game, 37.6% on three-point field goals and 10.7 PPG.